df8819/JChat/README.md

 - Navigate to a folder you want JChat cloned to.
 - Click into the 'address bar', type 'cmd' and hit enter.
 - A 'CMD' window opens.
 You should see the path from your folder in the last line.
-- Copy the following code, insert it into the open 'CMD' window and hit enter _(Right-Click acts as Ctrl+C or V in CMD💡)_:
+- Copy the following code, insert it into the open 'CMD' window and hit enter _(Right-Click acts as Ctrl+C and V in CMD💡)_:

 ```git clone https://github.com/df8819/JChat.git```